tprouvot/Salesforce-Inspector-reloaded/README.md

 ### Unit tests

 1. Set up an org (e.g. a Developer Edition) and apply the following customizations:
    1. Everything described in metadata in `test/`.
-Push to org with `sfdx force:source:deploy -p test/ -u [your-test-org-alias]`
+Push to org with `sfdx force:source:deploy -p test/ -u [your-test-org-alias]`.
+   2. Make your user language is English.
-   2. Ensure _Allow users to relate a contact to multiple accounts_ is enabled (Setup→Account Settings)
+   3. Ensure _Allow users to relate a contact to multiple accounts_ is enabled (Setup → Account Settings).
-   3. Ensure the org has no _namespace prefix_ (Setup→Package Manager)
+   4. Ensure the org has no _namespace prefix_ (Setup → Package Manager).
-   4. Assign PermissionSet SfInspector
+   5. Assign Permission Set `SfInspector` to your user.
 2. Navigate to one of the extension pages and replace the file name with `test-framework.html`, for example `chrome-extension://example/test-framework.html?host=example.my.salesforce.com`.
 3. Wait until "Salesforce Inspector unit test finished successfully" is shown.
 4. If the test fails, open your browser's developer tools console to see error messages.